beetbox/beets/docs/plugins/index.rst

 * :doc:`replaygain`: Calculate volume normalization for players that support it.
 * :doc:`scrub`: Clean extraneous metadata from music files.
 * :doc:`zero`: Nullify fields by pattern or unconditionally.
+* :doc:`ftintitle`: Move "featured" artists from the artist field to the title field.

 Path Formats
 ''''''''''''